License GuideSOC 21-1021

 Read more

-A licensed social worker helps children and families address behavioral, emotional, and social challenges.
-They work with parents to strengthen family relationships and support children's academic success.
-In schools, they tackle issues like truancy, pregnancy, and classroom disruption while advising teachers on student welfare.
-They may also arrange foster placements and adoptions for children in crisis.
-Social workers operate in schools, hospitals, child protective agencies, and community centers, combining counseling with practical case management to improve outcomes.
+A licensed clinical social worker helps children and families improve their emotional health and social functioning.
+They work with parents to strengthen family relationships and support children's academic progress.
+In schools, they address issues like teenage pregnancy, behavioral problems, and truancy.
+They may also arrange adoptions and find foster placements for neglected or abused children.
+Social workers regularly consult with teachers and parents to develop plans that benefit the whole family.

 The Exam